apache/nuttx/configs/sama5d4-ek/README.txt

        The USB keyboard is configured to replace the NSH stdin device some that NSH will take input from the USB keyboard.
-This has to be done a little differently for the case of NxWM::CNxConsoles than in the standard NSH configuration.
+This has to be done a little differently for the case of NxWM::CNxTerms than in the standard NSH configuration.
 Here the relevant configuration options are:

          CONFIG_NXWM_KEYBOARD_USBHOST=y
          CONFIG_NXWM_KEYBOARD_DEVPATH="/dev/kbda"

-       NSH will then automatically start when the NxConsole is started:
+       NSH will then automatically start when the NxTerm is started:

          NuttShell (NSH) NuttX-7.3
          nsh>

-       When the NxConsole comes up, it will attempt to use /dev/kbda device for input.
+       When the NxTerm comes up, it will attempt to use /dev/kbda device for input.
 Obviously, you cannot enter text if there is no keyboard but otherwise you will not see any indication whether a keyboard is connected or not.